A Function Based on Chebyshev Polynomials as an Alternative to the Sinc Function in FIR Filter Design: The Discretization Compensation Algorithm

 Unfortunately matrix \emph{P} is useless as preconditioning matrix.
-The largest elements of each row increase exponentially in magnitude with each additional row.
 When applied as a preconditioning matrix the alternating signs of the row elements of \emph{P} will lead to catastrophic subtractive cancellation as the number of rows increases.
 At this point a mathematical rabbit will be pulled from a hat.
 The elements of each row of matrix \emph{P} are the coefficients of even-order Chebyshev polynomials of the second kind.
 The elements of each column of matrix \emph{A} are a power series in $x^{2}$.
-Therefore the elements of the matrix product \emph{$PA$} of Equation 41 are given by the values of Chebyshev polynomials of the second kind.
-Before this is done the matrix $PAWA^{T}P^{T}$ is factored as:
+Therefore the elements of the matrix products \emph{$PA$} and $A^{T}P^{T}$ of Equation 8.15 are given by the values of Chebyshev polynomials of the second kind: